 Translation of Value Formularies

 If you have a value formulary or drug list that you need translated to better serve your plan members, there may be more to that process than meets the eye.
 Another part of translating value formularies that can go unconsidered is preparation and formatting.
 For example, a PDF is not a source document.
 If you do not have access to the source document from which a PDF was created, it will have to be recreated.
 This tends to be very time consuming.
 You may also lose out on the efficiencies gained from repetitive content.
 A Word, Excel, or InDesign file will allow for the most efficient (and therefore cost effective) translation process.
 We’ve been translating value formularies for various clients for years.
-Contact us to see if we can best serve your translation needs!
+Contact us about your value formularies to see if we can best serve your translation needs!